 - Set the system type it is es40, but you can choose ds20, or ds10. - The number of CPUs.
 The number of CPUs depends on the emulated system type.
-It is maximum 4 for the emulated chipset. - Memory size. - The CPU server can be set to the fastest available with your license (e.g. jit3). - COM1/COM2 leave them as is.
+It is maximum 4 for the emulated chipset. - Memory size.

+- The CPU server can be set to the fastest available with your license (e.g. jit3). - o COM1/COM2 leave them as is.
 Although, you may want to change the port numbers. - scsi_disk dka0 Here you will need to specify your disk image file instead of the one specified in the example.
-Thus, set file='/full_path_to_my_disks/mydisk.dd';

-• If you need more disks copy the section
+Thus, set o If you need more disks copy the section and change the scsi_id to 1.
+Be sure that the SCSI paths are unique.
+Also set another image file.